drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Limitations of Chemical Intuition

-Although in many cases chemical intuition can compensate for lack of knowledge, there are situations where in the absence essential data, counterproductive models are developed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/limitations-chemical-intuition-95d106d7'><i class='fa fa-play' aria-hidden='true'></i></button>Although in many cases chemical intuition can compensate for lack of knowledge, there are situations where in the absence essential data, counterproductive models are developed.
 This example illustrates this situation particularly well and shows the strength of structure-based analyses.
 *[nce]: New Chemical Entity: a compound not previously described.